Niravanaa/Replace-and-Convert/README.md

 ```

 # Usage
-3. Place your cover letter document (named `coverletter.docx`) in the same directory as the script.
+3. Place your .docx document (named `coverletter.docx`) in the same directory as the script.
-4. Run the script:
+4. In a terminal window, run the script:
 ```shell
 python script.py
 ```